ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 An opaque, variable-length byte string.
 It can be used in different contexts: as an instance, class or group identifier in an `environment-map`; as a raw value measurement in a `measurement-values-map`.
 Its semantics are defined by the context in which it is found, and by the overarching CoRIM profile.
-When used as an identifier the responsible allocator entity SHOULD ensure uniqueness.
+When used as an identifier the responsible allocator entity SHOULD ensure uniqueness within the usage scope.

 ~~~ cddl
 {::include cddl/tagged-bytes.cddl}